-4. ROLES AND RESPONSIBILITIES
+4 ROLES AND RESPONSIBILITIES

-Authorised Officer Roles and Responsibilities Council Officer - Councillors, employees, contractors and volunteers representing Council in an official capacity Follow Policy guidelines on accepting, reporting, recording and disposing of offers and receipt of gifts and benefits.
+Authorised Officer Roles and Responsibilities Council Officer, Councillors, employees, contractors and volunteers representing Council in an official capacity Follow Policy guidelines on accepting, reporting, recording and disposing of offers and receipt of gifts and benefits.
 Follow the ICAC's guidelines in regards to reporting offers or actual bribes directed at themselves or other Council Officers.
 If involved in a regulatory, inspectorial, assessment of development applications or tenders, granting leases, purchasing products or services, engaging contractors and consultants, take extra care regarding public perception of the acceptance of any gifts.
-General Manager's Personal Assistant Maintain and report on the contents of the Gifts and Benefits Register.
-Director Support Services Review Policy at appropriate times and within 12 months of an Ordinary Local Government Election.
+General Manager's Executive Assistant Maintain and report on the contents of the Gifts and Benefits Register annually to Senior Staff.
+Manager Corporate Services & Governance Review Policy at appropriate times and within 12 months of an Ordinary Local Government Election.
 General Manager Follow the ICAC's guidelines on reporting offers or actual bribes.
 Sign off on all entries to the Gifts and Benefits Register.
 Make decisions on appropriateness of keeping gifts, whether gifts are personal or to be received on behalf of Council and of disposal in the cases where the gift is accepted on behalf of the organisation.

-5. GOVERNING POLICY/DOCUMENTS/LEGISLATION
+5 GOVERNING POLICY/DOCUMENTS/LEGISLATION

-- 5.1 This Policy should be read in conjunction with: - (i) The Provisions of Chapter 14 Honesty and Disclosure of Interests of the Local Government Act 1993. - (ii) Hawkesbury City Council's Code of Conduct. - 5.2 Further information or guidance in association with this issue can be obtained from the following Independent Commission Against Corruption publications:- - Gifts, Benefits or Just Plain Bribes?
-Guidelines for Public Sector Agencies and Officials. - Bribery, Corrupt Commissions and Rewards June 2006 ICAC Newsletter. - Managing Gifts and Benefits in the Public Sector Toolkit ICAC June, 2006.
+- 5.1 This Policy should be read in conjunction with: - a) The Provisions of Chapter 14 Honesty and Disclosure of Interests of the Local Government Act 1993. - b) Hawkesbury City Council's Code of Conduct.

+Further information or guidance in association with this issue can be obtained from the Independent Commission Against Corruption (ICAC) and the Office of Local Government (OLG).
+The ICAC and OLG websites are: